Customs and etiquette in Japanese dining: Communal dish

 When taking food from a communal dish, unless with family or very close friends, one should turn the chopsticks around to touch the food; it is considered more sanitary.
 Alternatively, one could have a separate set of chopsticks for communal dishes.

 Eat what is given

 It is customary to eat rice to the last grain.
 Being a picky eater is frowned upon, and it is not customary to ask for special requests or substitutions at restaurants.
-It is considered ungrateful to make these requests, especially in circumstances where one is being hosted, as in a business dinner environment.
+It is considered ungrateful to make these requests, especially in circumstances where one is being hosted, as in a business dinner environment or a home.
 After eating, try to move all dishes back to the same position they were at the start of the meal.
 This includes replacing the lids on dishes and putting one's chopsticks on the chopstick holder or back into their paper slip.
 Good manners dictate that one respects the selections of the host.
 However, this can be set aside for a diner with allergies such as a peanut allergy, or a religious prohibition against certain foods like pork.